Global Impact

 Global Impact is a non-profit organization offering advisory and infrastructure services that drive strategic philanthropy for nonprofit, public, and private sector clients.
-Global Impact has raised more than $2.5 billion for global charities since its inception in 1956.
+Global Impact has raised more than $3 billion for global charities since its inception in 1956.
 Global Impact employs over 150 staff and is part of Global Impact Ventures, alongside Geneva Global, Capital for Good, and the Global Impact Social Welfare Fund.
 Global Impact has operations around the world, including Global Impact UK, Global Impact Australia, and GI Canada.

 The organization reports that it serves over 500 clients.
-In FY2024, Global Impact raised more than $170 million for global causes, generating over $12.8 million in employee giving pledges for Charity Alliance partners including CARE, Heifer International, Save the Children, the U.S. Fund for UNICEF, and World Vision.
+In FY2025, Global Impact raised more than $330 million for global causes, generating over $10.5 million in employee giving pledges for Charity Alliance partners including CARE, Heifer International, Save the Children, the U.S. Fund for UNICEF, and World Vision.

-Global Impact serves as a fiscal sponsor to over 80 clients with over $100 million in assets, including the VaxSocial Initiative.
+Global Impact serves as a fiscal sponsor to over 200 clients with over $300 million in assets, including the VaxSocial Initiative.
 It also administers employee assistance funds and creates and implements fundraising strategies for nonprofit clients.
 Clients of these services include MOAS, Islamic Relief USA, and Action Against Hunger.

-Global Impact leads management, fundraising, and marketing for the Combined Federal Campaign, the federal government’s workplace giving campaign.
-In FY2024, it raised more than $70 million in monetary and volunteer pledges for CFC charities.
+Global Impact led management, fundraising, and marketing for the Combined Federal Campaign, the federal government's workplace giving campaign.
+In FY2025, it raised more than $68 million in monetary and volunteer pledges for CFC charities.

 Programs

-Global Impact provides partner-specific advisory and infrastructure services; workplace fundraising and representation; campaign design, marketing, and implementation for workplace giving campaigns; and fiscal sponsorship and technology services for nonprofit, corporate, and public sector clients.
+Global Impact divides its work into five areas of expertise: financial management and operations, which includes fiscal sponsorship; grantmaking and governance; fundraising and visibility; philanthropy advising and management; and program design and implementation, which includes employee assistance funds.